Shinagawa Shrine – a photo guide

 I’m not sure when that will happen, though.
 It is high on my list of priorities, as the sky in these pictures looks very grey and drab.
 A little blue would make things much better, don’t you agree?

 If you know anything about this place, please share what you know!
-And for those of you with questions or comments, leave them below.
+Leave questions and comments below.

 Leave a Comment